raspberrypilearning/dodgeball/en/step_2.md

 --- task ---

+Open the 'Dodgeball' starter project.

+**Online:** Open Scratch starter project at [rpf.io/dodgeball-on](http://rpf.io/dodgeball-on).

-Open the 'Dodgeball' Scratch project online at [rpf.io/dodgeball-on](http://rpf.io/dodgeball-on) or download from [rpf.io/dodgeball-off](http://rpf.io/dodgeball-off) and then open if you are using the offline editor.
+**Offline:** Download the starter project from [rpf.io/dodgeball-off](http://rpf.io/dodgeball-off) and then open it using the offline editor.

 --- /task ---